cars-lab-repo/CycPUF/README.md

 >Type 1, 2, or 3: 1
 ```
 ### 4. Choose whether the PUF will be a CycPUF or not.
-Here one can set whether the PUF to be generated will contain cycles for CycPUF behavior or if the PUF will remain an acyclic PUF.	<br>
+Here one can set whether the PUF to be generated will contain cycles for CycPUF/Template behavior or if the PUF will remain an acyclic PUF.	<br>
-*For the purpose of this tutorial, we will choose to create a CycPUF (y).*
+*For the purpose of this tutorial, we will choose to create a CycPUF (2).*
 ```
->Will this be a CycPUF?
+>Will this PUF be a CycPUF, or Template PUF?
->Type (y)es or (n)o: y
+>    1. Acyclic please!
+>    2. ¡CycPUF por favor!
+>    3. I'd like a Template PUF!

+Type 1, 2, or 3: 2
 ```
 ### 5. Choose whether the PUF will have a multi-bit response or not.
 The size of the response vector can either take on the size of the challenge vector or may be a single-bit response.	<br>